CampGladiator/cgui/README.md

 You can learn more about fixing these types of merge conflicts [here](https://docs.bit.dev/docs/sourcing-components#merge-remote-conflicts)

-#### Work on new components
+### Work on new components
 First identify if you new component constitutes an atom, molecule, organism, template, or page based on the [atomic design principle](https://bradfrost.com/blog/post/atomic-web-design/).
 This project has a folder for each grouping allowing you to keep your components organized by this paradigm.

 To create your component, you can follow the structure you see used by other components in the repo.
 Set all component files up in a single folder named the same as the component.
 Include the main component file, along with a .scss file, if needed, a test/spec file and an index file which would allow exporting of the component by Bit.
+Finally, a markdown file should be added to the component folder with the same name as the component file (ex: Button.js would have a Button.md file).
+This markdown file is where you would put any documentation for the component including instructions on how to use it.

+#### Tracking new components
 Once your component folder is structured, you'll want to set up tracking with your component and Bit.
 To do this run the following command:
 ```
 bit add <local/path/to/ComponentFolder> --tests <local/path/to/ComponentFolder/component.spec.js> --namespace <components/component_folder>